raphydaphy/WebAwardsAwards/README.md

 ## Planning

-I chose these sites to write about..
+I chose these three sites to write about since they were highly ranked on the webawards site, and also because I thought they were well designed and made good use of interactive elements.\

 ### [Balance Now](https://www.balancenow.com.au/)
 Gender balancing in workplaces.
 Designed by [humaan](https://humaan.com/).